-Get tickets for the May 30th event here now
+Get tickets for the next event here now

 To all members and chess players

-The second event of the 2021 series of Ballarat Allegro Tournaments will be held at 1.30pm on Sunday 30th May in the Humffray Room at the BMI 117 Sturt Street Ballarat.
+The fourth event of the 2021 series of Ballarat Allegro Tournaments will be held at 1.30pm on Sunday 25th July in the Humffray Room at the BMI 117 Sturt Street Ballarat.
 Further tournaments will be held on the final Sunday of each month of the year except for December.
 The tournament details are here.

 All chess players are invited to play in any single event.
 If you play in more than one tournament there are special end of year prizes as well.
 There is a small entry fee to cover prizes and operating expenses.
 You do not have to be a member of the Ballarat Chess Club to play, but there are reduced entry fees for members.
 You can enter online via TryBooking above or registrations will be accepted on the day by no later than 1.00pm at the BMI.

 The time limit of 12 minutes per game for each player plus 2 seconds extra for each move gives reasonable time to play a good game of chess and the chance to meet 7 other players over the course of each tournament.

 The third event had 17 entries, and we are hoping for a good rollup next time.
 That event was won by Leonard.

 Join us at the BMI for what should be a great day.